Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Introduction

 Providing such an expansion for Toda Vertex Operators is a key input in the analytic continuation of Toda correlation functions, itself a crucial step in the derivation of Theorem~\ref{thm:main_result}.
-The probabilistic derivation of Toda reflection coefficients will be at the core of the proof of Theorem~\ref{thm:main_result}, in that it will allow to provide an analytic extension of Toda correlation functions beyond the bounds prescribed by~\cite[Theorem 3.1]{Toda_construction}, which is one of the main obstruction at the time being preventing to proving Theorem~\ref{thm:main_result}.
-For instance, we will see in~\cite{Toda_correl2} that an immediate corollary of the asymptotic expansion of the Vertex Operators is the following extension of the main statement from~\cite{KRV_DOZZ} on the DOZZ formula for Liouville three-point correlation functions: \begin{thmcite} Given $\gamma\in(0,2)$, assume that $\alpha_1,\alpha_2,\alpha_3\in\R$ are such that $\alpha_k<Q\coloneqq\frac\gamma2+\frac2\gamma$ for $1\leq k\leq 3$ with the assumption that $s\coloneqq\alpha_1+\alpha_2+\alpha_3-2Q$ satisfies $s>-\gamma$, and set
+The probabilistic derivation of Toda reflection coefficients will be at the core of the proof of Theorem~\ref{thm:main_result}, in that it will allow to provide an analytic extension of Toda correlation functions beyond the bounds prescribed by~\cite[Theorem 3.1]{Toda_construction}, which is one of the main obstructions at the time being preventing to proving Theorem~\ref{thm:main_result}.
+For instance, we will see in~\cite{Toda_correl2} that an immediate corollary of the asymptotic expansion of the Vertex Operators is the following extension of the main statement from~\cite{KRV_DOZZ} on the DOZZ formula for the probabilistic Liouville three-point correlation functions $C_{L,\gamma}(\alpha_1,\alpha_2,\alpha_3)$: \begin{thmcite}[Corollary 1.3 in~\cite{Toda_correl2}] In the setting of Liouville CFT, take $\gamma\in(0,2)$ and assume that $\alpha_1,\alpha_2,\alpha_3\in\R$ are such that $\alpha_k<Q\coloneqq\frac\gamma2+\frac2\gamma$ for $1\leq k\leq 3$.
+Further assume that $s>-\gamma$ where $s\coloneqq\alpha_1+\alpha_2+\alpha_3-2Q$, and set